How to Plant Garlic

 - Place garlic in a bowl with sterilizing liquid (options below).

 - Immerse all cloves in liquid and let soak for 10 minutes, then drain.
+Then proceed with the fertilization soak.

 - Isopropyl Alcohol 70%